 1. Service Area Children's Services: Health, Safeguarding and Care 2.
 Proposal No. 10 3.
 Head of Service Helen Gulvin What is the proposal?
-Use the savings proposal wording and more detail if needed Residential, fostering, secure placements for Looked After Children provided by external agencies 4.
-Budget Proposal The introduction of the new model of practice in social work, adolescent result in a reduction of Children in Care of 11% (48 children) and a save and a different delivery of the Early Parenting Assessment Programme (Englacements by 3: a saving of £227,000) A review of all placements will result in a saving of £82,000.
-The introduction of new practices in recruitment and retention of in-house carers to external cares generating a savings of £149 Using the adolescence service to establish innovative packages of careduce the need for high cost residential placements resulting in cost resulting in cost resulted total savings are: £2,439,000 in 2016-17; £1,311,000 in £1,250,000 in 2019-20 ving of £1,550,000.
-PAP) will reduce mother and baby use foster carers will improve the 0,000 re within foster placements will reduction of £431,000 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts No disproportionate impacts identified related to protected characterist The impacts will be: Improved service to children and families Reduction of risk for adolescents Meeting need earlier Keeping children and young people safely within their families ics;
+Use the savings proposal wording and more detail if n eeded 4.
+Budget Proposal Residential, fostering, secure placements for Looked After Children provided by external agencies 1.
+The introduction of the new model of practice in social work, adolescence service and Early Help Hub will result in a reduction of Children in Care of 11% (48 children) and a saving of £1,550,000.
+2. A different delivery of the Early Parenting Assessment Programme (EPAP) will reduce mother and baby placements by 3: a saving of £227,000 3.
+A review of all placements will result in a saving of £82,000.
+4. The introduction of new practices in recruitment and retention of in-house foster carers will improve the ratio of in-house carers to external cares generating a savings of £149,000 5.
+Using the adolescence service to establish innovative packages of care within foster placements will reduce the need for high cost residential placements resulting in cost reduction of £431,000 The predicted total savings are: £2,439,000 in 2016-17; £1,311,000 in 2017-18; £1,665,000 in 2018-19; £1,250,000 in 2019-20 5.
+Summary of impacts Highlight the most significant disproportionate impacts on groups No disproportionate impacts identified related to protected characteristics; The impacts will be: Improved service to children and families Reduction of risk for adolescents Meeting need earlier Keeping children and young people safely within their families